Is Martin Luther King Jr.’s 'I Have a Dream' Speech The Greatest in History?

-The "I Have a Dream Speech," has been shown to have had several versions that were written at different times.
-It has no single version draft, but is a culmination of several drafts, and was originally called "Normalcy, Never Again."
-Very little of this draft and another "Normalcy Speech," wound up being included in the final draft.
-A draft of "Normalcy, Never Again" is housed in the Morehouse College, Martin Luther King Jr. Collection of the Robert W. Woodruff Library and Atlanta University Center .
+The "I Have a Dream" speech has been shown to have had several versions that were written at different times.
+It has no single version draft, but is a culmination of several drafts.
+It was originally called "Normalcy, Never Again," but very little of this draft and another "Normalcy Speech," wound up being included in the final draft.
+A draft of "Normalcy, Never Again" is housed in Morehouse College's Martin Luther King Jr. Collection of the Robert W. Woodruff Library and Atlanta University Center.
 The focus of "I have a dream" comes through the speech's delivery.
 King departed from his prepared remarks and started improvisational "preaching," punctuating his points with "I have a dream."

-MLK hosted many events and speeches during his leadership of the Civil Rights Movement in the 60’s.
+MLK arranged many events and speeches during his leadership of the Civil Rights Movement in the '60s.
 The one speech he delivered during this epic march in 1963 was, far and away, the most significant.
-On that day, MLK spoke to ALL people; not just African Americans.
+On that day, MLK spoke to all people; not just African Americans.
 MLK spoke out and touched the heart of every human being on that historic day.

-MLK’s message was to bring light to the oppression of black people.
+MLK’s message was to bring the oppression of black people to light.

 However, he pointed out how, even a hundred years since slavery was abolished, the black person still wasn’t free.
 As King finished his speech, he departed from his prepared script and started passionately explaining his dream, which was encouraged by Mahalia Jackson’s outcry.
 ‘Tell them about that dream, Martin."